AnggaR96s/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## What are the strongest days of the week?
+Saturday and Sunday...the rest are weekdays.